inkandswitch/patchwork/core/elements/src/isolation/README.md

                        │  - unsigned in → signed out     │
                        └─────────────────────────────────┘

-* auto-allow unknown: documents not in the host repo are auto-allowlisted without prompting — see "Security consideration" in Allowlist section.
+* unknown: prompt — documents not in the host repo are not auto-allowlisted;
+  the user is prompted via window.confirm — see the Allowlist section.
 ```

 ## Security considerations